lowRISC/qemu/docs/opentitan/gpio.md

 This CharDev device can be used to stimulate the GPIO and perform unit tests.

-To connect the GPIO to its optional characted device, use the following QEMU option
+To connect the GPIO to its optional character device, use the following QEMU option

 ```
 -chardev type,id=gpio -global ot-gpio-$OTMACHINE.chardev=gpio